Congress Could Help Turn Tide Against Forced Organ Harvesting in China, Say Advocates

 “Your organs are the best,” the doctor had said.
 Falun Gong practitioners, he said, “often exercise their bodies, when their bodies are healthy, so of course their organs are good too.
 So do you think we’d rather pick you or these other prisoners?”

 Exposing the story to the world hasn’t been easy.
-The first person to come forward was “Annie.“ Using an alias to protect her identity, Annie told The Epoch Times in 2006 that her neurosurgeon ex-husband had harvested corneas from Falun Gong practitioners.
+One of the first two people to come forward was “Annie.“ Using an alias to protect her identity, Annie told The Epoch Times in March 2006 that her neurosurgeon ex-husband had harvested corneas from Falun Gong practitioners.
 She learned about it because he would have ”terrible nightmares and would wake up shrieking and terrified.”
 After The Epoch Times published Annie’s story, she said assailants tried to kill her ex-husband.

 Whistleblowers Annie and Peter at a press conference in Washington, D.C., on April 20, 2006.
 It was their first public testimony about large scale organ harvesting atrocities in China.
 (The Epoch Times)

 As stories like these emerged, and as investigators started to collect evidence, the Chinese regime made superficial changes to try to tamp down the pressure from outside.
-Outwardly, the regime established an organ donation system in 2015, and it promised to stop taking organs from executed prisoners.
-Previously, the CCP claimed that death row prisoners were the source of their vast reservoir of available organs.
+Outwardly, the regime established an organ donation system in 2015, and it promised to stop taking organs from executed prisoners, who Beijing previously claimed were the source of their vast reservoir of available organs.

 But investigators have found no evidence that the abuses stopped.
 A 2019 analysis of China’s organ donation data, found compelling evidence that the data was falsified.
 The same year, the London-based China Tribunal, after 12 months of probing, concluded that the gruesome abuse were still taking place on a mass scale.